A topic from the subject of Nomenclature in Chemistry.

 Introduction

-In this experiment, students will practice naming inorganic and organic compounds according to the International Union of Pure and Applied Chemistry (IUPAC) guidelines.
+This experiment provides students with hands-on practice in naming inorganic and organic compounds according to the guidelines established by the International Union of Pure and Applied Chemistry (IUPAC).

 Materials